This sponsored post features a product relevant to our readers while meeting our editorial guidelines for being objective and educational.

 Glitch and distortion is unsettling in a psychological way that's hard to pin down.
 It just works.
 Add colour offset and tracking glitches to your photos with this action.
 A word to the wise: with this action, spookiness is maximized in dark images containing bright highlights, as below.

-Now this action is cool.
-Inverted, vibrantly coloured, glowy images: it's a neat look!
+Inverted, vibrantly coloured, glowing images: it's a neat look!
 A bit freaky.
 Conversely to the above, this action works best with pictures that start out with a dark subject on a light background.

 Rich black and white with a touch of blood red—classy, and more than a little bit dangerous.
 Inspired by Frank Miller's neo-noir graphic novel and film of the same name.

 More than a hundred colour variations are possible with this action.
 Discordant colours work well for halloween, but, like the Sin City action above, a perfect choice is red and black: moody, foreboding, heavy.
 Sinister!